 4. What is cross-impedance and why does it matter?

-5. What is induction in Natural Causality and how does it differ from direct force?
+5. What is induction in Natural Causality?

 Chapter 8: A Theory of Causal Spaces

-4. How do Causal Propagation and Causal Impedance affect processes within a Causal Space?
+4. How do causal propagation and causal impedance affect processes within a Causal Space?

-Causal propagation describes how a process moves from a cause state to an effect state within a Causal Space under enforcement of the space’s governing rule.
-How predictable this propagation is depends on the clarity of the space’s boundaries and the directness of the rule’s application.
-Causal impedance represents resistance a process encounters while propagating.
-High impedance can slow down, distort, or even prevent a process from reaching its expected effect state, while low impedance allows for smoother transitions.
-Understanding these concepts helps explain why some transformations happen seamlessly while others face resistance.
+Causal propagation describes how a process moves from a cause state to an effect state under the governing rule of the space.
+Predictability depends on the clarity of the boundaries and the directness of the rule’s application.
+Causal impedance is resistance the process encounters.
+High impedance can slow down, distort, or prevent the expected outcome.
+Low impedance allows smooth transitions.

 5. What’s the difference between Independent and Interdependent Causal Spaces?